elizibar/elizibar.github.io/mickedex/region/cordiaregion.md

 Rumor has it that somewhere inside the frozen depths of Mount Lucas is a chamber where a glowing shaft of light pierces down from the top of the dome, and anyone who finds it can have their deepest wish granted.
 Many explorers have lost their lives or simply gone missing in pursuit of this dream.

 **The Bakery**
 While Cordia doesn't possess Gyms in the same way that other regions do, Lucasia is home to a small settlement called The Bakery.
-It's used not only as a base station for explorers venturing into the island, but is also home to a restaurant led by a famous Chef and Trainer specializing in baked goods and unique Mickus variations.
+It's used not only as a base station for explorers venturing into the island, but is also home to a restaurant led by a famous Chef and Trainer (the Angel of Cakes) specializing in baked goods and unique Mickus variations.

 **The Cove**
 Rumors persist of a cave tucked away along the coast of the lagoon where a Mickémon trainer specializing in acquatic creatures resides.

 ### Discootia